Aspie96/gpt-4chan-model/README.md

 ## Intended Use

 GPT-4chan is trained on anonymously posted and sparsely moderated discussions of political topics.
 Its intended use is to reproduce text according to the distribution of its input data.
 It may also be a useful tool to investigate discourse in such anonymous online communities.
-Lastly, it has potential applications in tasks suche as toxicity detection, as initial experiments show promising zero-shot results when comparing a string's likelihood under GPT-4chan to its likelihood under GPT-J 6B.
+Lastly, it has potential applications in tasks such as toxicity detection, as initial experiments show promising zero-shot results when comparing a string's likelihood under GPT-4chan to its likelihood under GPT-J 6B.

 ### How to use